maciejjo/beaglebone-pru-dma/README.md

 ## Implementation overview

 Implementation of the project is split in two main parts, kernel module and PRU firmware.
-For PRU management, remoteproc framework is employed, and for communication (to pass configuration data for DMA transfers) remote processor messaging framework (rpmsg) is utilized.
+PRU firmware and kernel module communicate via interrupts.

 Following scenario is implemented:

- - Driver performs buffer allocation (using kzalloc call) to obtain contiguous buffer in memory,
+ - During loading procedure of PRU firmware, driver performs buffer allocation (using kzalloc call) to obtain contiguous buffer in memory based on requirements specified in PRU DMA entry in resource table,
- - Buffer is then mapped using dma_map_single call to ensure the address is in DMA able region and caching is turned off for the buffer,
+ - Buffer is then mapped using dma\_map\_single call to ensure the address is in DMA able region and caching is turned off for the buffer,
- - Transfer descriptor (struct edma_tx_desc) is created, which contains buffer address and size, and EDMA channel parameters,
- - The descriptor is then passed to PRU using rpmsg,
+ - Resource table is modified to include address of the mapped buffer,
+ - After boot, PRU configures EDMA based on parameters passed in resource table (buffer address and size, EDMA channel, PaRAM slot)
- - PRU configures EDMA based on the transfer descriptor and schedules the transfer by writing to EDMA registers,
+ - PRU schedules the transfer by writing to EDMA registers,
  - PRU polls periodically for the transfer completion event,
- - once the transfer is complete, driver is interrupted via rpmsg.
+ - Once the transfer is complete, interrupt is optionally sent to the driver (configurable via option in resource table entry)
+ - In interrupt routine driver signals finished transfer using Linux completion mechanism

 ## Project structure